cilwerner/ms-identity-docs-code-dotnet/4-migration/1-saml-playground/README.md

 ### About the sample

 Here we use the provided ASP.NET web application that uses the [SAML](https://docs.microsoft.com/azure/active-directory/develop/single-sign-on-saml-protocol) protocol to authenticate users.
-We'd first register this web app with an AD FS instance and then later move on to register (migrate) this application to the Azure AD tenant that's connected (synced) to the on-prem Active Directory domain of this AD FS instance.
+We'd first register this web app with an AD FS instance and then later move on to register (migrate) this application to the Microsoft Entra tenant that's connected (synced) to the on-prem Active Directory domain of this AD FS instance.

 ### Prerequisites